Hackers News Hackers News

 Jennifer sherman

-A new supply chain attack, dubbed “mini Shai Hulud,” has compromised four SAP-related npm packages.
-This incident involved the injection of malicious preinstall scripts, which execute silently during dependency installation within targeted developer environments and CI/CD pipelines.
-The attack specifically aims to steal credentials for platforms such as GitHub, npm, and major cloud providers.
+A sophisticated supply chain attack, dubbed “mini Shai Hulud,” has been uncovered, targeting four widely used npm packages associated with SAP’s Cloud Application Programming Model (CAP).
+This incident involves the surreptitious injection of malicious scripts into developer environments and CI/CD pipelines, designed to exfiltrate sensitive credentials from platforms like GitHub, npm, and leading cloud providers.

-Unlike its predecessor campaigns, this attack employs a novel evasion twist: instead of relying on Node.js to run the payload, the dropper script (setup.mjs) downloads the Bun JavaScript runtime at install time and uses it to execute a heavily obfuscated 11 MB second-stage payload (execution.js).
+Distinguishing itself from previous campaigns, this iteration of “mini Shai Hulud” introduces a novel evasion technique.
+Rather than relying on Node.js to execute its payload, the dropper script, named setup.mjs, downloads and utilizes the Bun JavaScript runtime at the time of installation.
+This runtime is then employed to execute a heavily obfuscated, 11 MB second-stage payload, execution.js.

 Multi-Stage Payload and Credential Theft

-Once setup.mjs is triggered, it fetches and launches execution.js, a full-featured credential stealer and self-propagation framework.
-When deobfuscated, the second-stage payload systematically harvests:
+Upon activation, the setup.mjs script retrieves and launches execution.js, which functions as a comprehensive credential stealer and self-propagation framework.
+Once deobfuscated, this second-stage payload systematically collects a wide array of sensitive information:

-• Cloud provider secrets — AWS, Azure, and GCP environment variables
+• Cloud provider secrets, including environment variables for AWS, Azure, and GCP.

-• GitHub Actions secrets, including runtime secrets extracted directly from the runner memory
+• GitHub Actions secrets, even extracting runtime secrets directly from runner memory.

-Stolen data is encrypted and exfiltrated via attacker-controlled public GitHub repositories, following the same exfiltration pattern established by the original Shai-Hulud campaign.
+The stolen data is subsequently encrypted and exfiltrated via public GitHub repositories controlled by the attackers, mirroring the exfiltration methods observed in the original Shai-Hulud campaign.

-The malware also contains propagation logic: using any stolen npm tokens, it identifies other packages under the compromised maintainer’s account, injects malicious code, and republishes them, enabling exponential, automated spread across the npm ecosystem without actor intervention.
+The malware also incorporates propagation logic.
+Using any stolen npm tokens, it identifies other packages managed by the compromised maintainer’s account, injects malicious code, and then republishes them.
+This mechanism facilitates an exponential, automated spread throughout the npm ecosystem without requiring direct intervention from the threat actors.

-Researchers attribute this campaign to TeamPCP with high confidence, noting multiple overlapping technical signatures with previously documented TeamPCP operations targeting packages such as Trivy, LiteLLM, and Checkmarx KICS.
-Key attribution indicators include:
+Researchers have attributed this campaign to TeamPCP with high confidence, citing multiple technical overlaps with previously documented TeamPCP operations that targeted packages such as Trivy, LiteLLM, and Checkmarx KICS.
+Key indicators supporting this attribution include:

-• The same __decodeScrambled cipher used to encode secrets before posting to exfiltration repositories
+• The use of the identical __decodeScrambled cipher for encoding secrets before posting them to exfiltration repositories.

-• Consistent infrastructure abuse patterns: install-time execution, off-host exfiltration, and canister-backed self-propagation.
+• Consistent infrastructure abuse patterns, including install-time execution, off-host exfiltration, and canister-backed self-propagation.

 Affected Packages and IOCs